dlebansais/Easly-Language/Doc/Nodes/Assertion.md

 To achieve this, the redefined feature just need to includes its own Require or Ensure clause.
 In that case, assertions from the precursor are not copied and a new set of assertions must be included explicitely in the descendant.

-To help with this task, the redefined feature can use [Assertion Tag](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/AssertionTagExpression.md) expressions, and the code of the original assertion will be reused.
+To help with this task, the redefined feature can use [Assertion Tag expressions](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Expression/AssertionTagExpression.md), and the code of original assertions will be reused.

 # Translation to C&#35;